 We can help registering the birth of new children as well new citizens in Matica rođenih.
 This service can be helpful if you live abroad.

-Due to the pandemic, embassies and consulates have drastically limited their hours and services.
-You can skip the embassies entirely by having an authorized person complete registration on your behalf with Matični ured in Croatia.
+You can skip the embassies entirely by having an authorized person complete registration on your behalf with matični ured in Croatia.

-In addition to making the registration for you, they can also request copies of the birth certificate and submit an application for a passport.
+In addition to making the registration for you, they can also request copies of the birth certificate (and domovnica, if they are Croatian citizens).

 We can connect you to a trusted and vetted family lawyer who can handle the registration and document request on your behalf.
 To get help with birth registration, please complete the form below.